nyan222/roman_empire_zoomcamp/README.md

 **Google Auth Library** will ask you for permission to access your Google Account.
 Click on **Allow** button.

-Congratulations!
-You are now authenticated with the gcloud CLI!
+Nice, we are now authenticated with the gcloud CLI!
 </details>

 ### Step 4: Install Terraform
 <details>
 <summary>Expand</summary>

 [Terraform](https://developer.hashicorp.com/terraform/intro) is an infrastructure as code tool that lets you build, change, and version cloud and on-prem resources safely and efficiently.

 Go to [Install Terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform), choose version for your Operating System (OS), and follow the installation instructions to install Terraform on your local machine.